The Arthritic Hand

 - gentle hand exercises with little to no resistance

 Joint protective techniques are a crucial part of the education process to help preserve the joint surfaces as much as possible.
-Medications may also help; from over the counter NSAIDs to prescribed disease-modifying anti-rheumatic drugs.
+Medications may also help; from over-the-counter NSAIDs to prescribed disease-modifying anti-rheumatic drugs.
 When the conservative treatments are no longer a benefit, surgery may be necessary to realign the digits and replace the MP joints.
+JOI has the largest group of board-certified and fellowship-trained orthopaedic specialists in Northeast Florida.

 A simple x-ray can diagnose osteoarthritis.
 It can be conservatively managed in the early stages of the disease process, similar to rheumatoid arthritis.
 Again joint protection techniques are a crucial part of joint preservation.
 Prolonged gripping and pinching activities need to be avoided.
 Osteoarthritis can become so painful and debilitating that joint replacement or joint fusion is necessary to alleviate the pain and improve function.